allthingstalk/arduino-ltem-sdk/README.md

 # arduino-LTE-m-sdk

-This is a SDK by AllThingsTalk that provides connectivity to their cloud through [LTE-m radios](https://en.wikipedia.org/wiki/LTE-M).
+## About

+The LTE-M SDK for Arduino provides an easy to use set of functions that support LTE-M LPWAN networks for the AllThingsTalk IoT Cloud.

 ### Version v1.0

+* Support for the U-Blox Model SARA-R410M
+* MQTT client support (using the embedded SARA-R410M MQTT client)
-* Support Binary payloads
+* Support Binary encoding (compliant with the AllThingsTalk ABCL decoding language)
-* Support CBOR payloads
+* Support CBOR encoding
-* Support JSON payloads
+* Support JSON encoding
-* Support Actuation
+* Support for downlink messages

 ## Hardware